Tonywuhk/realai.org/impacts.md

 Opinions from influential people [diverge](http://www.agreelist.org/s/advanced-artificial-intelligenc-4mtqyes0jrqy) on whether advanced AI will pose a serious risk to society within the next 50 years.
 Tesla CEO Elon Musk [warned in August 2017](https://twitter.com/elonmusk/status/896166762361704450) that AI poses “vastly” more risk than [North Korea](http://realai.org/about/risks/#north-korea).
 Below we discuss in more details the likely impacts of AGI.

+## Recent Overview

+* 2017 October 18.
+AI Now announced the publication of its second annual research report.
+Press release: [AI Now Institute Announces 2017 Report With Key Recommendations for the Field of Artificial Intelligence]. *AI Now*.

 ## Public Administration

 It is conceivable that blackbox AI algorithms could be employed to make important decisions in the public sector.
 [ACLU reported in June 2017](https://www.aclu.org/blog/free-future/pitfalls-artificial-intelligence-decisionmaking-highlighted-idaho-aclu-case) that it was involved in an old Idaho case for the past several years where the amounts of assistance from Medicaid were assessed using Excel spreadsheet that lacked transparency.